0cjs/ruby2haskell-tutorial/README.md

 install it under Ubuntu Linux.
 Though it's often an older version, that's fine for this tutorial.

+Under OSX, if you are using brew, you can use
+`brew install haskell-platform`.

 If not available as a package, you can download the [Haskell Platform][haskplat] from [5], which will give you both GHC and a wide set of commonly used libraries.
 GHC binaries are also available from the